Proyecto FACIL (Facilitating Access to Care in the Inland Empire and Los Angeles)

 HIV Prevention in Pregnant & Breastfeeding Women

-Synopsis: This study is discrete choice experiment (DCE) & comprehensive assessment of attitudes to and preferences for longer-acting HIV PrEP modalities and multipurpose prevention technologies among 450 pregnant and breastfeeding women in southern Africa (South Africa & Botswana)
+This study is discrete choice experiment (DCE) & comprehensive assessment of attitudes to and preferences for longer-acting HIV PrEP modalities and multipurpose prevention technologies among 450 pregnant and breastfeeding women in southern Africa (South Africa & Botswana).

 Rationale: In sub- Saharan Africa, the risk of HIV acquisition increases by two-fold during pregnancy and postpartum, yet pregnant and breastfeeding women have been historically excluded from HIV prevention research.
 In view of adherence challenges with daily oral PrEP, this study takes a formative population-centered approach to potentially inform accelerated uptake of long-acting PrEP and multi-purpose prevention candidates among cis gender women at increased risk of HIV acquisition.